thebigbadbobby/Symphony/README.md

 - Connected through virtual and real channels
 - Open Source
 - Collaborate to create additional features and resources
+- no underlying commitment
+- Get involved- take on a more active role via chair discussion
 ## Dev Setup

 1. You must have node.js installed (v10+)